Popular swimming hole Jacob's Well stops flowing as drought continues

-WIMBERLEY, Texas — One the area's most popular swimming holes is at zero flow.
+WIMBERLEY, Texas — One the Austin area's most popular swimming holes is at zero flow.

 Officials said this is only the sixth time this has happened at Jacob's Well.
-It comes as Stage 4 water restrictions continue in Wimberly.
+It comes as Stage 4 water restrictions continue in Wimberley.

 David Baker is the executive director of the Watershed Association, a nonprofit that works to preserve Jacob's Well and Cypress Creek.

-"Personally, this is the worst I have ever seen Jacob’s Well," said Baker.
+"Personally, this is the worst I have ever seen Jacob’s Well," Baker said.

-While there is some water in the well, it is not flowing down to cypress Creek.
+While there is still some water in Jacob's Well, it is not flowing down to Cypress Creek.

 Baker said there are two main reasons why.